 Spirituality and the Arts Special Interest Group (SASIG)

-The group aims to explore a variety of relationships between the arts and spirituality.
-These are some possibilities:
+The purpose of the group is to explore a variety of relationships between the arts and spirituality, such as:

 To become involved in the SASIG, please register for our next event.